MarwanDSAI/comfyui-mdsnodes/README.md

 No extra packages required.
 Works out-of-the-box with standard ComfyUI dependencies.

 ## How To Install?
-Install via ComfyUI Node Manager: Search 'mdsnodes' in ComfyUI Node Manager and click Install button.
+Install via ComfyUI Node Manager: Search 'ComfyUI-MDSNodes' in ComfyUI Node Manager and click Install button.